dotnet/arcade/Documentation/CorePackages/Publishing.md

 #### Basic Onboarding Scenario

-In order to use this new publishing mechanism, the easiest way to start is by making your existing build pipeline a single stage, and then making use of a YAML template ([eng/common/templates/post-build/post-build.yml](https://github.com/dotnet/arcade/blob/66175ebd3756697a3ca515e16cd5ffddc30582cd/eng/common/templates/post-build/post-build.yml)) provided by Arcade to implement the default publishing stages.
-Below is the step-by-step process.
+In order to use this new publishing mechanism, the easiest way to start is by making your existing build pipeline a single stage, and then making use of a YAML template ([eng/common/templates/post-build/post-build.yml](https://github.com/dotnet/arcade/blob/66175ebd3756697a3ca515e16cd5ffddc30582cd/eng/common/templates/post-build/post-build.yml)) provided by Arcade to use the default publishing stages.
+The process is explained below step by step.

-1. Update the repo's arcade version to `1.0.0-beta.19360.8` or newer.
+1. Update the repository Arcade SDK version to `1.0.0-beta.19360.8` or newer.

 1. Add a *top level* variable named `_DotNetArtifactsCategory` to your build-definition YAML.
-Most repositories will use `.NETCore` as the category unless assets should be published to a feed other than the default Maestro managed feeds.
-See [Advanced Scenarios](##overriding-the-publishing-feed-used-for-builds-in-the-dev-channel) for instructions on how to publish to a specific feeds.
+Most repositories will use `.NETCore` as the category unless assets should be published to a feed other than the default Maestro++ managed feeds.
+See [Advanced Scenarios](##overriding-the-publishing-feed-used-for-builds-in-the-dev-channel) for instructions on how to publish to a specific feed.
 See below an example definition:

     ```YAML
     variables: